-You lose a level when a card says that you do.
-Your Level can never go below l.
-However, your combat strength can be negative if you get cursed or backstabbed.
+You lose a level when a card says you do.
+Your Level can never go below 1.
+However, your combat strength can be negative, if you get hit by a Curse, are backstabbed, or suffer some other kind of penalty.